 Test in a dedicated #automation-test channel before posting to active team channels.
 This lets you experiment with message formatting, buttons, and attachments without cluttering real channels or confusing your team with test notifications.

 In Slack, create channels that automation will post to based on your workflow needs.
-Suggested starting channels: #new-leads (all inbound inquiries), #hot-leads (high-value/urgent leads), #active-deals (deal stage updates), #closings (imminent and completed closings), #team-daily (morning briefings), #automation-test (testing).
-Use channel descriptions to explain each channel's purpose so team knows what to expect.
+Suggested starting channels: #new-deals (all inbound deals), #hot-deals (high-fit/urgent looks), #active-deals (deal stage updates), #ic-decisions (IC reviews and outcomes), #closings (imminent and completed closings), #team-daily (morning briefings), #automation-test (testing).
+Use channel descriptions to explain each channel's purpose so the team knows what to expect.

-Prefix automation-focused channels with # to group them together in alphabetical sort (e.g., #leads-new, #leads-hot, #deals-active).
-Use clear naming conventions so team can quickly find relevant channels.
-Pin important messages (daily briefings, key resources) to channel for easy access.
+Prefix automation-focused channels with # to group them together in alphabetical sort (e.g., #deals-new, #deals-hot, #deals-active).
+Use clear naming conventions so the team can quickly find relevant channels.
+Pin important messages (daily briefings, key resources) to channels for easy access.

 Use @channel sparingly (only for urgent, everyone-must-see messages).
 Overuse causes alert fatigue and people mute the channel.
 Use @here (notifies only active users) for important but not urgent updates.
 For routine notifications, post without @mentions and let interested team members check channels when convenient.

-Create your first production workflow: CRM Trigger (new contact created) → Slack Send Message to #new-leads channel with formatted notification including lead name, source, property interest, and contact info.
-Test with a real lead (create test contact in CRM) and verify notification posts correctly.
+Create your first production workflow: CRM Trigger (new deal created) → Slack Send Message to #new-deals channel with a formatted notification including asset name, source, asking price, and broker contact.
+Test with a real deal (create a test deal in CRM) and verify the notification posts correctly.
 This proves end-to-end integration: CRM → n8n → Slack.
-Once working, iterate by adding lead assignment logic, @mentions, or interactive buttons.
+Once working, iterate by adding analyst assignment logic, @mentions, or interactive buttons.

-Format Slack messages with markdown for readability: use *bold* for names, `code blocks` for addresses, and emoji for visual indicators (🔥 hot lead, ℹ️ info, ✅ completed).
+Format Slack messages with markdown for readability: use *bold* for asset names, `code blocks` for addresses, and emoji for visual indicators (🔥 hot deal, ℹ️ info, ✅ completed).
 Well-formatted notifications are easier to scan quickly.
-Include direct links to CRM records so agents can click through without searching.
+Include direct links to CRM records so analysts can click through without searching.

 For interactive buttons in messages, enable 'Interactivity' in Slack app settings and set 'Request URL' to an n8n webhook URL.
 For slash commands (/lead, /property), create commands in app settings pointing to n8n webhooks.
 These advanced features require publicly accessible n8n instance with HTTPS.
 If on localhost or internal network, use ngrok or similar tunneling service to expose webhooks to Slack.

 Interactive features are powerful but optional for initial setup.
-Start with simple message posting to prove value, then add interactivity once team is comfortable.
-Slash commands are particularly useful for agents: typing '/property [address]' to instantly get listing details without leaving Slack creates significant time savings.
+Start with simple message posting to prove value, then add interactivity once the team is comfortable.
+Slash commands are particularly useful for analysts: typing '/deal [asset]' to instantly get deal details without leaving Slack creates significant time savings.

 Common questions about Slack integration